tanepiper/cloud9-livecoffee-ext/README.md

 Options
 -------

-* Approx Line Match: During compile, the live view will match the line numebr of the file you are working on.
+* Approx Line Match: During compile, the live view will match the line number of the file you are working on.
 This is an approximate match of the code output location.
 When the livecoffee window is open, matching blocks of CoffeeScript and JavaScript are also automatically highlighted as you click in the source